johnnymugs/controllers-talk/talk.md

   the reason for all this background is...
 - I've worked on countless Rails projects
 - No one seems to know what to do with controller tests {:/comment}

+# One day... あの日。。。
+{::comment}
+  one day I started working on a project with a dev much senior to me he had strong opinions about controllers thisishowwedoit.png
+{:/comment}

 # No one knows how to test controllers